NethServer/ns8-core/docs/ui/core.md

 Core UI uses [Vuex](https://vuex.vuejs.org/) to handle the global state of the application.
 See `core/ui/src/store/index.js`.

 Source code of core UI is provided here: [https://github.com/NethServer/ns8-scratchpad/tree/main/core/ui](https://github.com/NethServer/ns8-scratchpad/tree/main/core/ui)

-## UI library

-Since core and modules UI share multiple components and features, these facilities have been aggregated into NPM package `@nethserver/ns8-ui-lib`.
-The reusable UI components included in the library are easily recognizable since their name starts with `Ns` prefix, e.g. `NsButton`, `NsInlineNotification`.
-The library also includes a set of VueJs mixins used by core and modules to access utility functions and perform common tasks.

-Source code of UI library is provided here: [https://github.com/NethServer/ns8-ui-lib](https://github.com/NethServer/ns8-ui-lib)

 ## Shortcuts